OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 Quora, Inc.
 Attn: Privacy
-261 Hamilton Avenue, Suite 212
+650 Castro Street, Suite 450
-Palo Alto, CA 94301
+Mountain View, CA 94041

 **Recent updates to this Privacy Policy**

-August 1, 2012: We replaced our previous Privacy Policy with this one.
-Please read this Privacy Policy carefully.
+January 8, 2013: We updated our company address.

 *   About
 *   Jobs